AdobeDocs/campaign-web.en/help/v8/audience/control-group.md

 * **Ranked by attribute(s)**: this option enables you to exclude a set of profiles based on specific attribute(s) in a specific sorting order(s).

 Then use the **Size limit** section to set the number of profiles that you need to extract from the main target.
-It can be a raw number or a percentage of your initial audience.
+It can be a raw number (for example 50 profiles to exclude) or a percentage of your initial audience (for example 5% of the main target).

+### Sample of control group

 For example, to create a control group with the 100 new youngest recipients, follow these steps: